 A 3D simulation environment means if you’re working with mechanical designs, you can develop and test the electronic elements of your designs work effectively using Flowcode.
 Integration with third-party design packages through support for various file formats, means you can directly import designs and bring them to life.

 With hundreds of common components already built in to Flowcode, the environment is already set up for integrated development.
-If you have further components which you require in order to develop your electronic systems, you can easily your own component libraries within Flowcode, reducing support and development costs across your projects.
+If you have further components which you require in order to develop your electronic systems, you can easily develop your own component libraries within Flowcode, reducing support and development costs across your projects.